srwiley/Inliner/README.md

 #About inliner:

-Inliner uses the go language “ast” (abstract syntax tree) package to parse source code.
+Inliner uses the Go language “ast” (abstract syntax tree) package to parse source code.
 It will perform multiple passes over the source code until all inlineable declarations are resolved, including nested inlineable func declarations, code blocks within an inlineable function's scope, and nested static integer loops.
 It does not check type compatibility between inlineable function arguments and their call statements.
 Any such errors will be caught during the Go build phase.

 Inliner defines a “BlockOperator” type to provide a simple plugin-like architecture.
 Three BlockOperator types are included in this version of inliner: “functInline”, “unwindStaticLoop”, and “assertInline”.
 (See inliner.go.)
 To disable any feature, it can be removed from the BlockOperator slice passed to the “BlockVisitor”  (inliner.go , line 405) .
-Additional features may be added by defining new BlockVisitor types, and adding it to the BlockOperator slice on line
+Additional features may be added by defining a new BlockOperator type, and adding it to the BlockOperator slice before passing it to the main BLockVisitor.